How Long Do Facial Masks Last

 Lifespan of Cream-Based Masks

 Your cream-based mask’s lifespan depends on how you store it and what’s inside it.
-Provided you keep it in a cool, dry place, it’ll last longer because heat and moisture can degrade the ingredients.
+Provided you keep it in a cool, dry place, it’ll last longer, and proper storage can help achieve a longer shelf life because heat and moisture can degrade the ingredients.

 Check the label for active components some lose their effectiveness faster than others, so you’ll want to use them before they expire.